4ms/metamodule-core-modules/doc/4ms-coremodules-manual.md

 <img src ="https://github.com/4ms/metamodule-core-modules/blob/quickstart-guide/doc/res/Complex%20EG.png" width ="168">

->Complex EG is an ADSHR envelope generator with control over curve shape for attack, decay, and release time.
+Complex EG is an ADSHR envelope generator with control over curve shape for attack, decay, and release time.
 This envelope is particularly useful with a keyboard, where long note holds can control complex changes of a sound over time.

 ### Controls
-* **Attack:** The attack phase (rise time) of the envelope, 1ms - 1sec
+* **Attack:** The attack phase of the envelope (rise time), 1ms - 1sec
-* **Decay:** The decay phase (amount of time from attack to release stage) of the envelope, 1ms - 1sec
+* **Decay:** The decay phase of the envelope (amount of time from attack to release stage), 1ms - 1sec
-* **Release:** The release phase (amount of time after the sustain stage for signal to fall to 0v) of the envelope, 1ms - 1 sec
+* **Release:** The release phase of the envelope (amount of time after the sustain stage for signal to fall to 0v), 1ms - 1 sec
-* **A Curve:** Change the time scaling of the attack curve continously from linear to logarithmic
+* **A Curve:** Change the time scaling of the attack curve continously from exponential (0%) to linear (50%) to logarithmic (100%)
-* **D Curve:** Change the time scaling of the decay curve continously from linear to logarithmic
+* **D Curve:** Change the time scaling of the decay curve continously from exponential (0%) to linear (50%) to logarithmic (100%)
-* **R Curve:** Change the time scaling of the release curve continously from linear to logarithmic
+* **R Curve:** Change the time scaling of the release curve continously from exponential (0%) to linear (50%) to logarithmic (100%)
-* **Sustain:** The sustain phase (volume at which sound is held after decay stage) of the envelope, 0-8v
+* **Sustain:** The sustain phase (volume at which sound is held after decay stage), 0-8v
 * **Loop:** Toggle for engaging looping behavior of the envelope.
 If off, envelope needs external gate
-* **Hold:** The hold phase (amount of time after note off for release phase to begin) of the envelope, 1ms-1sec
+* **Hold:** The hold phase of the envelope (amount of time after the incoming gate goes off before the release phase begins), 1ms-1sec
 * **Gate In:** Gate input for beginning the envelope generator
 * **Attack CV In:** CV input for attack time, -5v/+5v
 * **Decay CV In:** CV input for decay time, -5v/+5v